voxeet/comms-sdk-react-native/docs/interfaces/internal.AudioCaptureModeOptions.md

 • `Optional` **voiceFont**: [`VoiceFont`](../enums/internal.VoiceFont.md)

 The preferred voice modification effect that you can use to change the local participant's voice in real time.
+This property is supported only in the Standard mode in SDK 3.10 and later.